-(Hansen 2015) without jeopardizing their reputation (Herb 2002).10 Instead, most attempts to manipulate maps and census data involved the subtle use of politically convenient criteria such as the choice of sources, population thresholds (Hansen 2015), and the underlying list of ethnic groups to be counted and mapped (Hirsch 1997; Cadiot 2005).11 At the same time, early ethnic categorizations may have affected ethnic identity formation itself where people identified with the groups they were assigned to (Kertzer and Arel 2002; Anderson 1991).
+2015), and the underlying list of ethnic groups to be counted and mapped (Hirsch 1997; Cadiot 2005).
+At the same time, early ethnic categorizations may have affected ethnic identity formation itself where people identified with the groups they were assigned to (Kertzer and Arel 2002; Anderson 1991).

-As with all data on ethnic demographics, the political importance and potential manipulation of ethnic maps may bias our analysis.
-Lacking ground-truth information on 19th century ethnic geography in Europe, our mitigation strategy consists of four parts.
+As with all data on ethnic demographics, the political importance and potential manipulation of ethnic maps could bias our analysis.
+Lacking ground-truth information on 19th century ethnic geography in Europe, our mitigation strategy consists of four parts: